-As for Double Arch, the trail to this iconic natural wonder is so close to the Arches Windows Primitive Loop that you can simply think of it as an 0.5-mile extension.
+As for Double Arch, the trail to this iconic natural wonder is so close to the Arches Windows Primitive Loop that you can simply think of it as a 0.5-mile extension.
 Fun fact: Double Arch was actually featured at the start of Indiana Jones and the Last Crusade.
-And while the Double Arch is certainly the highlight of the Double Arch Trail, you’ll also be able to catch breathtaking views of other rock formations, including Elephant Butte, Cove Arch, and Ribbon Arch.
+While the Double Arch is certainly the highlight of the Double Arch Trail, you’ll also be able to catch breathtaking views of other rock formations, including Elephant Butte, Cove Arch, and Ribbon Arch.

 Have a Picnic Lunch near Devil’s Garden

 After all of the excitement of the morning, you’ll need to stop for lunch to refuel your energy.
 Especially since you’re going to tackle at least one more hike before the end of the day!
 And since there are no dining options within Arches National Park, a picnic lunch near Devil’s Garden is a perfect idea!

 You can certainly prepare and pack your own picnic lunch using ingredients from one of the local grocery stores in Moab.
 Or, as an alternative, you can grab some food in the morning from one of the restaurants in town.

 And while you’re eating your flavorful panini or burrito, you can take in the amazing views of the bright red rocks contrasting with the lovely green trees.
 Don’t be surprised if a raven or two comes over to see if you’re willing to share.